15 Stormwater Best Management Practices for Construction Sites

 1. Limit Land Disturbance

-Reducing the amount of surface land disturbance will reduce the amount of erosion and sediment that can run off during a storm.
+Reducing surface land disturbance will reduce erosion and sediment that can run off during a storm.
 In turn, you won’t have to invest as much money in artificial barriers and controls to prevent soil erosion.

-In addition, many natural spaces, such as forests and natural vegetation, are great at increasing water infiltration, slowing the speed of stormwater runoff, and even increasing evapotranspiration (the rate at which water evaporates from the ground to the atmosphere).
+In addition, many natural spaces, such as forests and other vegetation, are effective at increasing water infiltration, slowing the speed of stormwater runoff, and even increasing evapotranspiration (the rate at which water evaporates from the ground into the atmosphere).

-One tip we suggest is confining worksite equipment and vehicles to specific and small confined areas to minimize total land disturbance, whether it’s from physical construction activity or even transport.
+One tip we suggest is to confine worksite equipment and vehicles to small, specific areas to minimize total land disturbance, whether from physical construction activity or transport.

 Keep washout stations separate but confined to workspace areas, as well as portable toilets and break stations where crew members will tend to congregate.